IPapakis/GCNNMatch/README.md

 ## Installing & Preparation:

-* Install docker from its website.
+* Install singularity following instructions from its [website](https://sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps).

 * Git clone this repo folder and cd to it.

-* docker build -t gcnnmatch .

-* docker run -it --rm --gpus=all -v /local_repo_folder:/workspace gcnnmatch bash
+* "sudo singularity build geometric.sif singularity".
+Follow instructions from [pytorch-geometric](https://github.com/rusty1s/pytorch_geometric/tree/master/docker) to change settings if needed for your system.

-Place MOT17 Dataset after download from [MOT website](https://motchallenge.net/data/MOT17/) and specify its location in tracking.py->get_data().
+* Download MOT17 Dataset from [MOT website](https://motchallenge.net/data/MOT17/) and place it in a folder /MOT_dataset.

-The following need to be run after "docker run", once you are inside the docker container.
+* "mkdir overlay".
+It will allow you to install additional packages if needed in the future.

+* "sudo singularity run --nv -B /MOT_dataset/:/data --overlay overlay/geometric.sif"

+* "./create_folders.sh"

 ## Training: